 What to look out for

 The affected area of skin can crack or blister and become infected.
-Common areas to pay special attention to are the feet around the eyes and mouth and tail especially the tip.
-In severe cases where the extremities are affected (feet and tail tip) the area will lose its blood supply (due to the thickened unshed skin restricting growth), become necrotic and will require amputation.
+Common areas to pay special attention to are the feet, around the eyes and mouth and tail especially the tip.
+In severe cases where the extremities are affected (feet and tail tip) the area will lose its blood supply (due to the thickened unshed skin restricting growth).
+The affected area will then become necrotic and will require amputation.

 The distal end of the bearded dragons tail will become darkened and remain dark even after shedding.
 As mentioned the most common cause of tail rot is recurring incomplete shedding and trauma.
 The darkening due to the diminishing blood supply.

 Treatment for Tail Rot

 Prevention is definitely better than cure when it comes to tail rot due to incomplete shed.
 Keep an eye on their tail.
 Interact with them daily if possible and look for any constriction around the tail.
 One of our girls has this problem regularly.
 Bathing her regularly helps but isn’t enough.
 So for her, we soak the end of her tail in a warm jar of water and add some olive oil around the tail to soften it up.
 If you do use oil, make sure to cover it up rather than leaving it exposed as leaving exposed will likely cause burns.

 For further information about Tail Rot from other causes, see our Is My Bearded Dragon Sick?

 If you notice that your bearded dragon is either shedding more frequently than what is considered to be normal.
 Or they have or are developing thicker harder scaly patches your bearded dragon could have a health issue.
 This could be down to the husbandry of the bearded dragon but could also be an infection such as yellow fungus ; immediate advice from a herpetologist will be required.